liam-githubname/twin_stick_shooter/README.md

+# Mining Mania
 ## WARN
-Working on updating the readme just to show what the project actually looked like.
+- Working on updating the readme just to show what the project actually looked like.
-I may at some point try and bring this as a deliverable package but I doubt I will have the time to do that (nor was it a good enough game to probably be worth doing that)
+- I may at some point try and bring this as a deliverable package but I doubt I will have the time to do that.
-# Mining Mania
+- (nor was it a good enough game to probably be worth doing that).

 ## Summary
 This is Mining Mania developed by Liam Harvell, Henrique Lacerda Delgado De Sa, Lucas Favarao, Xing Xu.
 It is a physics based movement, twin stick shooter.